 A sudden and uncontrolled burst of electrical activity within the brain which may be the result of trauma, poisoning, tumour, brain infections, abnormal migration of heartworm and bleeding into the brain.

 Many possible causes of poisoning.
 Medication, toxic plants or other substances.
 One of the most common causes of twitching in cats is due to the inappropriate administration of flea treatments which are for use in dogs.
-These products should never be used due to their toxicity in cats.
+These products contain pyrethrin or permethrin, both of which are toxic to cats and must never be used due to their toxicity in cats.

 Homemade diets which consist of large amounts of fish or cooked meat, which destroys vitamin V1.